jimbateson7/jamesbateson.co.uk/src/articles/accessibility-for-content-authors.md

 ### WAVE

 We wanted to demonstrate a tool that would be easy for people with little to no technical knowledge to understand and use.
 The [WAVE tool from WebAIM](https://wave.webaim.org/) felt like the ideal option.
 It's a tool that I'll often start with when investigating accessibility of a site/component.
-It adds icons to the page so people can see where the errors and warnings have occured.
-It also offers explainations of issues it find in easier ways to understand than official documentation, and in ways that might make more sense to add to ticket/rely to collegues.
+It adds icons to the page so people can see where the errors and warnings have occurred.
+It also offers explanations of issues it find in easier ways to understand than official documentation, and in ways that might make more sense to add to ticket/rely to colleagues.
 If WCAG guidelines are something that are understood and required, it also links off to the success criteria that issues relate to.

 Wave also has inbuilt tools to check colour contrast and crucially for content editors a content structure visualiser.